gauraviiita/ConceptGraph_for_CALVIN/README.md

 **Introduction to Concept Graph:**
 The Concept Graph shows the imperative for robots to possess a semantically rich 3D representation of the world for efficient task-driven perception and planning.
-Current approaches using large vision-language models face challenges in scalability and lack of semantic spatial relationships, crucial for effective planning in larger environments.
-To address these issues, the authors introduce ConceptGraphs, a graph-structured representation for 3D scenes.
+The authors introduce ConceptGraphs, a graph-structured representation for 3D scenes.
 Constructed by integrating outputs from 2D foundation models through multiview association, ConceptGraphs provide a generalized representation extending to novel semantic classes without extensive data collection or model fine-tuning.
-The utility of ConceptGraphs is demonstrated through diverse downstream planning tasks specified via abstract language prompts, showcasing their potential to enhance robotic systems' effectiveness in navigating dynamic 3D environments.